intellect4all/intellect4all/README.md

-- 🔭 I’m currently learning to master Java, Kotlin, Swift, and DSA
 - 😄 I'm interested in mobile development, backend development, and system design.
 - 🌱 I’m hoping to study CS (MSc.) at a reputable institution sometimes in the future :)
 - 👯 I’m open to collaborate on open-source flutter projects